Nature Stuff www.mdavid.com.au

 As is often the case, the answer is yes and no!

-It's true that Noisy Miners and Bell Miners are a natural part of the eastern Australian ecology, but people are changing nature in ways that give them an unfair advantage.
+It’s true that Noisy Miners and Bell Miners are a natural part of the eastern Australian ecology, but people are changing nature in ways that give them an unfair advantage.
 First of all, we clear away all the thick shrubs that the smaller birds use for refuge.
-Then we plant lots of flowering trees which miners adore.
+Then we plant lots of flowering trees which the Miners adore.
 Then we build roads through the forests and divert water drainage, which stresses trees in ways that make them less likely to survive or resist an onslaught of insect parasites.
-So, while the damage miners cause is perfectly natural, their destructive impact is being made worse by the actions of people.
+So, while the damage Miners cause is perfectly natural, their destructive impact is being made worse by the actions of people.

 People need nature more than nature needs people